dotneko/ccna-ref/docs/CCNA2_Cmdline.md

 - IP-address of the connecting router to use for forwarding; commonly referred to as the **next hop**.
 - Exit-intf: the outgoing interface to use to forward the packet to the next hop.

-Distance paremter used to create a floating static route by setting an administrative distance higher than a dynamically learned route.
+The distance parameter is used to create a floating static route by setting an administrative distance that is higher than a dynamically learned route.

 ```
 ip route <network-address> <subnet-mask> {ip-address | exit-intf}